kaisenlinux/terragrunt/docs/_docs/04_reference/config-blocks-and-attributes.md

 - `name` (label): You can define multiple `generate` blocks in a single terragrunt config.
 As such, each block needs a name to differentiate between the other blocks.
 - `path` (attribute): The path where the generated file should be written.
-If a relative path, it'll be relative to the Terragrunt working dir (where the terraform code lives).
+If a relative path, it'll be relative to the Terragrunt working dir (where the OpenTofu/Terraform code lives).
 - `if_exists` (attribute): What to do if a file already exists at `path`.
 Valid values are: `overwrite` (overwrite the existing file), `overwrite_terragrunt` (overwrite the existing file if it was generated by terragrunt; otherwise, error) `skip` (skip code generation and leave the existing file as-is), `error` (exit with an error).
 - `if_disabled` (attribute): What to do if a file already exists at `path` and `disable` is set to `true`.
 Valid values are: `remove` (remove the existing file), `remove_terragrunt` (remove the existing file if it was generated by terragrunt; otherwise, error) `skip` (skip removing and leave the existing file as-is).
 Defaults to `skip`.
 Optional.
 - `comment_prefix` (attribute): A prefix that can be used to indicate comments in the generated file.
 This is used by terragrunt to write out a signature for knowing which files were generated by terragrunt.
-Defaults to `# `.
+Defaults to `#`.
 Optional.
 - `disable_signature` (attribute): When `true`, disables including a signature in the generated file.
 This means that there will be no difference between `overwrite_terragrunt` and `overwrite` for the `if_exists` setting.
 Defaults to `false`.
 Optional.